<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 HelpFromHR-+Have+you+looked+at+your+PG&E+401k+plan+recently

 If it's been a while, you're not alone.
-About 59% of employers offering a 401(k) used auto-enrollment in 2021, according to CNBC.
-While this greatly boosts plan participation, it can also mean that individual employees are less likely to take their 401(k) into their own hands — or even to check it at all.
+About 47% of employers offering a 401k use auto-enrollment as of 2025, according to a Plan Sponsor survey.
+While this greatly boosts plan participation, it may also mean individual employees are less likely to take their 401k into their own hands or even to check it at all.

-When you retire, if you have a balance in any 401(k) plan, you will receive a Participant Distribution Notice in the mail.
-This notice will show the current value that you are eligible to receive from each plan and explain your distribution options.
-It will also tell you what you need to do to receive your final distribution.
-You will also receive a Special Tax Notice Regarding Plan Payments, which will explain what the Federal tax implications may be for your vested account balance in your state.
+When you retire, if you have a balance in any 401k plan, you will receive a Participant Distribution Notice in the mail.
+This notice will show the current value you are eligible to receive from each plan and explain your distribution options.
+It will also explain what steps to take to receive your final distribution.
+You will also receive a Special Tax Notice Regarding Plan Payments, which will outline the federal tax implications that apply to your vested account balance in your state.
 If you have questions about your options, please call The Retirement Group at (800)-900-5867 for more information.
-We can help get you in front of an AT&T-focused advisor.
+We can connect you with an AT&T-focused advisor who can help.

 Warning: If you voluntarily terminate your employment from AT&T, you will not be eligible to receive the annual contribution.